What happens when cases are consolidated into a multidistrict litigation?

 What is the Stryker LFIT Anatomic CoCr V40 Femoral Head?

-The LFIT V40 is made of a heavy cobalt-chromium material and was designed to be larger in size than other femoral head products offered on the market.
-Unfortunately the design of the LFIT V40 has resulted in higher than expected occurrences of taper lock failure.
+The LFIT V40 is made of heavy cobalt-chromium material and was designed to be larger in size than other femoral head products offered on the market.
+Unfortunately, the design of the LFIT V40 has resulted in higher than expected occurrences of taper lock failure.
 Stryker attributes the product failure to excessive movement between the femoral head and femoral stem.
 When this happens patients implanted with the LFIT V40 report experiencing: